Haworthia nortieri var. globosiflora (G.G.Sm.) M.B.Bayer

 Haworthia globosiflora, Haworthia latericia

 Haworthia nortieri var. globosiflora is a small succulent that forms stemless rosettes of dark green to purplish-green leaves with raised translucent spots and small spines along the margins and keel.
 The rosettes grow up to 3.2 inches (8 cm) in diameter, usually solitary or slowly proliferous from the base.
-Leaves are up 1.8 inches (4.5 cm) long and up to 0.6 inches (1.5 cm) wide.
+Leaves are up to 1.8 inches (4.5 cm) long and up to 0.6 inches (1.5 cm) wide.
 Flowers are typically globose, greyish-green or brownish, and appear in later winter and spring.
 The inflorescence is erect, up to 10 inches (25 cm) long raceme with about 40 spirally arranged flowers.

 The varietal epithet "globosiflora (glo-boh-see-FLOR-uh)" is a compound adjective meaning "having globular flowers."
 It is made up of two Latin words, the adjective "globosus," meaning "globular" or "spherical," and the plural form of the noun "flos," meaning "flower" or "blossom."